cloudify-cosmo/cloudify-azure-plugin/docs/types.rst

   * ``retry_after`` Because Azure's API is asynchronous, this value indicates the interval between retries.

-Every time you manage a resource with Cloudify, we create one or more clients with Azure API.
+Every time you manage a resource with Cloudify,
+One or more clients are created with Azure API.
-You specify the configuration for these clients using the ``azure_config`` property.
+Specify the configuration for these clients using the ``azure_config`` property.
-It should be a dictionary,
+It should be a dictionary
 with the following values::

   subscription_id: